 Under the surface of its gorgeous visuals and wide areas to get lost in, Monster Hunter: World brings about many changes to the series’ action-RPG gameplay, making it vastly better than before.
 In previous games, tracking monsters during a hunt required you to learn and memorize spawn points, as well as alternate paths to locations that felt restrictive at most.

 Instead, a lot of emphasis is placed on discovering key environmental cues, like footprints and claw markings, to help located and discover the beasts you hunt.
-This not only helps get you into the action a lot quicker with a new navigation system, something a lot of new players will appreciate, but also reaffirms the hunting characteristics of the world you’re in.
+This not only helps get you into the action a lot quicker with a new navigation system, something a lot of new players will appreciate but also reaffirms the hunting characteristics of the world you’re in.

 And this is a huge part of Monster Hunter: World and why it is significant to the growth of the series, the quality of life changes make everything so much better.
 You not only have tons of helpful menus and descriptions about everything utilized in the game, but none of it feels restrictive or comes off as complicated to anyone, even new players who may have never experienced the series before.
 The game does its best to get you out there quickly and see everything it has to offer, whether that’s having a more readable map or ability to fast travel easier between points of interest.
 The game does its best to make everything work for you without sacrificing the challenge and thrill of the hunts you take on.

 Speaking of challenging hunts, Monster Hunter: World is not without its trial and tribulations that the series is known for.
 The beast you battle are big, fierce, and won’t hesitate to bring you down.
 Just because they look gorgeous and gracious, doesn’t mean that they won’t beat you senseless if you hesitate.
-However, none of the challenge you’re presented by hunting some of the game’s tougher monsters feels unfair like in past entries.
+However, none of the challenges you’re presented by hunting some of the game’s tougher monsters feels unfair like in past entries.

 You still have to be clever and strategic at some points, but you have a lot more tools and abilities to bring down even the most vicious of game in Monster Hunter: World.
 You can mount beasts and deal damage while riding atop of them, use environmental hazards to your advantage for openings to attack, as well as cause two monsters to fight each other and tired them out before you go in for the kill.
 You have many options in how to approach almost any situation, making the hunts you take on feel larger than ever before.